Antherkiv/billboard-cinema/README.md

 Billboard cinema
 ---
-First at all, this project is building and not completed now.
+First at all, this project is building and not completed yet.

 It's intended to be a monorepo that stores microservices written in python: